 A recent renovation of the Greenville complex has increased both production and storage capabilities for high volume products, while introducing a new “small batch” line for efficient handling of less active products.

-To meet the needs of customers in western U. S. markets, the company built a 250,000 square foot mayonnaise and margarine production facility in New Century, Kansas.
+To meet the needs of customers in western U. S. markets, the company built a 250,000 square foot mayonnaise production facility in New Century, Kansas.
 Operating as C.F.
 Sauer Foods West LLC, the new plant provides distribution across the U.S.